Camilla Burgess RP, CTP Dip., Clinical Member OSP, Member CAPT

 Existential analysis emphasizes a deep exploration of the meaning of our existence.
 To have an existential crisis is to experience a loss of a meaningful existence.
 We may experience others and ourselves as automatons moving robotically through our existence.
 In extreme cases life feels like a prison from which there is no escape.
 What was once meaningful has ceased to be.
 I know first hand the terror associated with this experience.
 A traumatic event in my early twenties had severely shaken my capacity to engage meaningfully in my life.
 Eventually I entered therapy.
 Through expanding my understanding of my self, I discovered a deeper meaning to my life.
 I not only found a way forward, I developed inner strength that has supported me through many challenging circumstances.

-In the eighteen years that I have worked with clients I can give numerous examples of how their discovery of meaning has positively affected their lives.
+In the twenty-five years that I have worked with clients I can give numerous examples of how their discovery of meaning has positively affected their lives.
 For many, meaning is found through a deeper appreciation and acceptance of the life choices they have made.
 This enables them to continue in their present circumstances with renewed energy and enthusiasm.
 For some, it comes in the form of a newfound spiritual perspective.
 For others, it has come through a change in career or in a significant relationship.
 A few have overcome debilitating physical symptoms when they made choices that reflected their own skills, values and desires.

 Jung emphasized the power of imagination to heal the psyche.